 Furthermore, the proposal is to explain what scientific project the host and the nominated BIH Visiting Professor seek to pursue during the work stays.
 Projects eligible for funding should have one of the following aims:

 - Consultancy and support activities to advance a recent research and development program,

 - Concept and initiation of a new larger cooperative project designed for a period of several years, or

 - Mentoring and scientific supervision of a single junior scientist in the host institution with regard to specific projects which are promising for the supervised scientist.

 Independently from the aim, it is expected that at the end of the funding of Stiftung Charité a proposal to acquire competitive third-party funding, e.g. from the German Research Foundation (DFG) or the European Research Council, is made and ready for submission.
-Determined by the aim, this proposal should be submitted by (a) the host institution only, (b) the host institution, the BIH Visiting Professor, and partners collaboratively, or (c) the supervised junior researcher in the host institution.
+According to its specific aim, this proposal should be submitted by (a) the host institution only, (b) the host institution, the BIH Visiting Professor, and partners collaboratively, or (c) the supervised junior researcher in the host institution.

-For this reason, the project description in the application should clarify what added value is generated for the respective host institution of Charité or MDC and the national and international cooperation network of BIH as a whole, and how cooperation between the BIH Visiting Professor, her/his home institution and BIH is to be continued throughout the length of the work stay and beyond it.
-The project can also explicitly be used to establish new collaborative relations for BIH.
+The project description in the application should therefore clarify what added value is generated for the respective host institution of Charité or MDC and the national and international cooperation network of BIH as a whole, and how cooperation between the BIH Visiting Professor, her/his home institution and BIH is to be continued throughout the length of the work stay and beyond it.
+The project can also be explicitly used to establish new collaborative relations for BIH.

 When applying, and in the case of funding being approved, the Rules of Safeguarding Good Scientific Practice of the Deutsche Forschungsgemeinschaft as well as the ethical principles of the European Union’s Framework Programme for Research and Innovation (Horizon 2020), including the European Code of Conduct for Research Integrity, are to be observed.
 In addition, the Stiftung Charité approval principles apply.